ECHO EG-3500 - 2800/3500W Portable Generator

 The following charts are provided to give you an idea of how some of the key specs of the ECHO EG-3500 compare to generators of similar power (between 2500 and 3500 W).

-- At a dry weight of 110 pounds, the ECHO EG-3500 is one of the heavier devices which can produce between 2500 and 3500 running watts.
+- A weight of 110 lbs makes the ECHO EG-3500 one of the heavier devices in the 2500-3500 rated wattage range.
 In terms of weight, one of the champions in their power range is the Pulsar PGD40iSCO, standing at just 46 lbs.

 - When compared to devices able to produce a similar running wattage, this generator and its lowest emitted noise of 72 dBA is on the noisier side.
-For those who are looking for a less noisy device, we suggest the Honda EU3000iS.
-With just 50 dBA, it is one of the most quiet devices in this power range.
+If noise emissions are one of your priorities, you may be interested in the Honda EU3000iS, one of the least noisy generators similarly powerful as this one, rated for 50 dBA.

 Price comparison

-As you can see from this interactive chart, when compared to other 2500-3500W generators, the ECHO EG-3500 is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 2500-3500W generators, the ECHO EG-3500 is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.